 Working in construction can be both rewarding and dangerous.
 Those who work in this field must be aware of the dangers posed by the many moving and unstable parts that come with working on a construction site.
 Even with experience and training under your belt and safety precautions in place, accidents can and do happen.
 In the unfortunate event that you or a loved one is hurt while working in construction, it is important to know where to turn and what to do in order to achieve the best recovery possible.

-At Ryneal & Ryneal, a Law Corporation, our Riverside construction accident attorneys are familiar with construction accident laws and litigation and can prove your claim with our skills and experience.
-Our firm is backed by an over 45-year history of defending accident victims throughout the Inland Empire.
-We have recovered multiple million-dollar settlements and jury awards for clients in the past and promise to fight for you just as hard so that you can receive the maximum compensation you deserve.
+You can turn to me, attorney Steve Ryneal.
+At Ryneal & Ryneal, I am familiar with construction accident laws and litigation.
+The firm is backed by over 40-year history of advocating for accident victims throughout the Inland Empire.
+I have recovered multiple million-dollar settlements and jury awards for clients in the past and promise to fight for you just as hard so that you can receive the maximum compensation you deserve.

 The most common causes of construction accidents include:

 - Being hit by a vehicle: Construction workers are at risk of being hit by moving vehicles used for construction, as well as being hit by negligent motorists while working on a road or highway.

 - Electrocution: During the construction process, exposed live wires can pose a danger.
 Unfinished electrical systems and downed power lines pose a risk as well.